 Several months ago I stayed in an offbeat Amsterdam hotel that brewed its own beer but refused to accept cash for it.
 Instead, they forced me to use the Visa payment card network to get my UK bank to transfer €4 to their Dutch bank via the elaborate international correspondent banking system.

 I was there with civil liberties campaigner Ben Hayes.
 We were irritated by the anti-cash policy, something the hotel staff took for annoyance at the international payments charges we’d face.
-That wasn’t it though.
-Our concern was an intuitive one about a potential future world in which we’d have to report our every economic move to a bank, and the effect this could have on marginalised people.
+That wasn’t it, though.
+Our concern was intuitive about a potential future world in which we’d have to report our every economic move to a bank and the effect this could have on marginalised people.

-Visa is joined by other propagandists.
+Other propagandists join Visa.
 In 2014 Penny for London arrived, an apparently altruistic group set up by the Mayor’s Fund for London and Barclaycard, using charity as a hook to switch people to contactless cards on the London Underground.
-PayPal plastered cities with billboards claiming that “new money doesn’t need a wallet”, along with a video proclaiming: “New money isn’t paper, it’s progress”.
+PayPal plastered cities with billboards claiming that “new money doesn’t need a wallet”, and a video proclaiming: “New money isn’t paper, it’s progress”.
 Astroturfing campaigns like No Cash Day are backed by American Express, highlighting such anti-cash themes as the environmental impact of banknotes.
-Other tactics include pointing out that criminals use cash, that it fuels the shadow economy, that it’s unsafe, and that it facilitates tax evasion.
+Other tactics include pointing out that criminals use cash, that it fuels the shadow economy, that it’s unsafe, and facilitates tax evasion.

 These arguments have notable shortcomings.
-Criminals use many things that we keep – like cars – and fighting crime doesn’t take priority over maintaining other social goods like civil liberties.
+Criminals use many things we keep – like cars – and fighting crime doesn’t prioritise maintaining other social goods like civil liberties.
 The ‘shadow economy’ is a derogatory term used by elites to describe the economic activities of people they neither understand nor care about.
-As for safety, having your wallet cash stolen pales in comparison to having your savings obliterated in a digital account hack.
+As for safety, having your wallet cash stolen pales compared to having your savings obliterated in a digital account hack.
 And if you care about tax justice, start with the mass corporate tax avoidance facilitated by the formal banking sector.

-The peculiar feature about this war, however, is that only one side is fighting.
+However, the peculiar feature of this war is that only one side is fighting.
 Very few media champions defend cash.
-It is like a taken-for-granted public utility, whereas digital payments platforms are run by private companies with an incentive to flood the media with their key messages.
-When they fight this war, their target is our cultural belief in cash, and the belief that its provision should be a public right.
+It is like a taken-for-granted public utility, whereas digital payment platforms are run by private companies with an incentive to flood the media with their key messages.
+When they fight this war, their target is our cultural belief in cash and the belief that its provision should be a public right.